alienspaces/flutter-exploration/README.md

 # Flutter Exploration

 This project is a collection of tutorials and cookbook examples mostly re-created from the official Flutter documentation for the purpose of learning.

-## Study Rules!
+## Study Rules

 From any original source material, all code must be: